eksime/VDesk/README.md

 > **Note:** If VDesk doesn't work at first, check the program's command line options for ways to create a new window - For example Chrome has the `/new-window` argument which allows it to function with VDesk.

-Run a program on a new desktop, and prevnt swapping to the new desktop:
+Run a program on a new desktop, and prevent swapping to the new desktop:

 `vdesk noswitch:true run:command [args]`

 > **Note:** The `noswitch:true` parameter is known to cause applications like Chrome / Skype to not launch on the correct desktop.

+Run a program on a new desktop, and close the created desktop when the program exits:

+`vdesk autoremove:true run:command [args]`

 Run a program on desktop n: